 Fasting should not be an explanation to do some mild exercise.
 The person should take a walk every day, avoiding strenuous activities like jogging.
 Practicing asanas and giving time for meditation also aids in fasting.
 Fasting should not prevent the person from accomplishing the daily tasks.
 However, breaking the fast is perhaps the most difficult part of the fast.
 One cannot break it drastically because once the body tastes food, it will crave for more.
 This can also lead to sickness.
 The best option is, to start the breaking process in the evening, so that the food can go through the system while the person sleeps at night.
 Chewing the food thoroughly is very important, since the digestive system has been at rest, to make the process of digestion easier.
 The first step can include fresh fruit and a teaspoon of natural yogurt for digestion, followed with salads, steamed vegetables with light grain and then he/she may gradually return to the normal diet.

 The best part while following a Yoga Diet is that one does not have to practise Yoga at all.
 All that is necessary is a desire to lead a better life by practicing a diet that has been established over thousands of years to put up a strong mind and body.
 The Yoga Diet is even a proven and trusted path leading to longevity and enlightenment.
-This kind of healthy diet combines the wisdom of the ages with the technology of today.
-It is the best way to nourish the body and nurture one`s spirit.
+This kind of healthy diet combines the wisdom of the ages with the technology of present day.
+It is the best way to nourish the body and nurture one’s spirit.